 GRA 6279 Auditing, advanced

 The course assumes the knowledge of GRA 6219 Auditing, theory and methodology and together with this, gives the necessary insight in the theoretical and applied auditing practice.
-The course is the final course in the mandatory part of Master of Accounting and Auditing and integrates other courses in the programme.
+The course is the final course in the mandatory part of MAA and integrates other courses in the program.

 Topics to be covered: